fxbrit/quiche/patches/README.md

-Contains the patch by @maxdinatale to implement the Spin Bit.
-Further versions are rebased or add extra features.
+Contains the original patch by @maxdinatale to implement the Spin Bit.
+Further versions are rebased to work with the current changes or they add extra features.